 Welcome to the 12 Months of Thrifting Challenge!
-In this bonus episode, we discuss styling and thrifting tips for the this month’s thrift and style prompt: a pop of color.
-Click here for episode show notes.
+This month’s thrift and style prompt: a pop of color.

 Why a pop of color?